Each year, most companies look toward the next 12 months (or longer) to chart their objectives (and the steps needed to get there).

-Goal-setting is a proven tactic that businesses use to help them incrementally get to where they want to go or accomplish their mission.
-What’s the key to goal-setting and progress-making that matters?
+It’s a noble initiative.
+Goal setting is a proven tactic that businesses use to help them incrementally get to where they want to go.

 Are there areas where you should be measuring progress that you aren’t?
-Are there other kinds of growth that should matter to your company aside from the ones you’re pursuing?
-How can you know if the goals your business is setting are the right ones?
+Are there other kinds of growth that should matter to your company besides the ones you’re pursuing?
+How can you know?

-Setting (and documenting) goals for your business can be a daunting and intimidating task.
-If you’re wondering if the goals you’re reaching for are the right (or wrong) ones, consider these six steps for guiding your business in setting the right goals to fuel your success and realize your vision.
+To consider if the long-term business goals you’re reaching for are the right (or wrong) ones, consider these five steps for guiding your business in setting the right goals to fuel your success and realize your vision.

-Know your company’s strengths, weaknesses and competitive advantage intimately so you can make decisions and goals accordingly.
+Knowing your company’s strengths, weaknesses and competitive advantage intimately will create a strong foundation for making strong decisions and setting long-term business goals accordingly.